 Honor our Servicemen

 We often forget what these holidays are all about.
 Memorial Day is about honoring and remembering the military personnel who died fighting for our country.
-If you have any loved ones or friends in the service, reach out to them.
+If you are having a tough time staying sober this Memorial Day, remember what the day is about.
+One of the best Memorial Day sober tips is to reach out to any loved ones or friends in the service.
 If you have loved ones who died in the service, take time to remember them.

 This is pretty universal on Memorial Day: spending time outside with friends and family.
 Whether you’re at the beach, the lake or in someone’s backyard, it’s a day to enjoy some nice weather.
 With everything going on, going over to friend’s houses or public spaces is probably a no-go.
 But that doesn’t mean you can’t get outside!
 Take a walk, sit on the porch, or even take a drive with the windows down.
 We all know that nature is good for our health, so get out and soak up some sunshine.